longevityframework/longevity/longevity/src/jekyll/manual/repo/retrieve.md

 inferred in this case.
 (The presence of the `User` type on the left-hand side of the assignment doesn't help.)

-The `Repo.Retrieve[P].apply` method takes three implicit arguments.
-Like `Repo.create`, we require an `ExecutionContext`, as well as a `PEnv[M, P]`, to ensure that the persistent class is actually part of the domain model.
+The `Repo.Retrieve[P].apply` method takes two implicit arguments.
+Like `Repo.create`, we require a `PEnv[M, P]`, to ensure that the persistent class is actually part of the domain model.
 The retrieve method also requires an implicit `longevity.model.ptype.Key[M, P, V]` argument, to assure that the key value supplied actually matches up with a key defined in the [persistent type](../ptype) for `P`.
 This is why we typically define our [keys](../ptype/keys.html) as implicit values.

 Take note that `Repo.retrieve` returns an _optional_ `PState`, since there is never a guarantee that a key value will match an existing persistent object.
 If you feel confident that the persistent